hthm00/Calculator/README.md

 # Calculator

+[Created in 10/2018]

-# Replicated the default iOS calculator
+_ Replicated the default iOS calculator.

+_ Custom UI.